udidol/add-whatsapp-button/readme.txt

 The plugin lets you choose between a simple WhatsApp icon and a rectangle with a custom text label.

 == Description ==

+Add WhatsApp Button enables adding a customizable click-to-chat WhatsApp button.
+The plugin lets you choose between a simple WhatsApp icon and a rectangle with a custom text label.

 To enable the WhatsApp button, check the first box in the settings page.
 You will find this settings page in the admin dashboard menu, under Settings->Add WhatsApp Button.